Forgetful-Oblivious | Commonly Confused Words

 etymology

-• Oblivious often refers to being unaware of something currently happening around you.
+• Oblivious implies being unaware, as if you didn't notice something happening around you.

 © 2025 Lithium Lab Pte Ltd